If you’ve been arrested on criminal charges, you may want to learn more about Texas pretrial diversion, sometimes called pretrial intervention.

 - You must participate in an interview with a probation officer, who will ask questions about your written materials and other relevant topics.

-Conditions of Pre-Trial Intervention in Texas
+What are the Conditions of Pretrial Intervention in Texas?

 - Completing a designated number of community service hours;